ayush-mourya/BUSGY-Figma/README.md

 ## Overview

-This mobile application is designed to improve the experience of traveling by Delhi Transport Corporation (DTC) and cluster scheme buses.
+This mobile application prototype is designed to improve the experience of traveling by Delhi Transport Corporation (DTC) and cluster scheme buses.

 ## Problem Statement